hanswors1-ui/perfume_inventory.io/README.md

 ## ✨ Features

 - **📝 Easy Inventory Management**: Add, edit, and delete perfumes from your collection
+- **✨ Smart Autocomplete**: Auto-suggest from 40+ popular brands and 200+ popular perfumes including flankers and variations
 - **🏷️ Comprehensive Status Tracking**: Mark perfumes with multiple statuses
   - **Owned**: Perfumes in your collection
   - **Want to Get**: Perfumes on your wishlist to purchase